 The Flemish refused to lie down without a further struggle.
 In the 1994 municipal elections the Voerbelangen party made gains.
 The following year mayor Happart was forced to leave office.
 Furthermore, a national court of arbitration declared some of the 1988 concessions, such as the Walloon building rights, unconstitutional.

 An uneasy truce

 A further twist occurred in 1999 when EU nationals were given voting rights.
-This factor was decisive in the 2000 municipal elections because of the high number of Dutch (i.e. from the Netherlands) citizens living in Voeren (about 20% of the total population).
-Voerbelangen won a majority of 53% of the votes and 8 out of 15 local council seats, which currently stands at 10 out of 15.
+This factor was decisive in the 2000 municipal elections because of the high number of Dutch (i.e. from the Netherlands) citizens living in Voeren.
+They made up about 20% of the total population.
+The Voerbelangen Party won the smallest of majorities, with 51.25% of the votes which gave them 8 out of the 15 local council seats.
+Currently (2020) they have 10 of the 15 seats.

 These days a kind of uneasy truce seems to have been settled over Voeren.
 The Flemish-speakers seem to be growing in number and strength.
 Although Voeren’s distance from Mother Limburg hasn’t shortened!

 That’s quite a history for such a small bit of land.
 However, don’t be alarmed.
 Despite its tumultuous history, Voeren is a delight to visit!

 Want to read more about Belgium?